 DAY 6 - GERMANY . .
 Rhine Cruise – Heidelberg – Bad Mergentheim.
 In Germany, some of your travel will be on the Autobahn, the first state-of-the-art superhighway system, which was expanded by Hitler.
 Near Koblenz, leave the Autobahn and wind through the Rhine River Valley to Boppard.
 A pleasure boat awaits you for an upstream cruise on the Rhine River.
 Keep your eyes open to spot castle ruins, hillside vineyards and medieval fortresses as you glide up Germany’s longest and most important river.
 Continue to Heidelberg, situated on the Neckar River and dominated by the ruins of Heidelberg Castle.
 This renowned university town is considered by many to embody the spirit of Germany.
 Your tour manager will accompany you on a walking tour of the Old Town.
 Following your visit to Heidelberg, proceed to the neighboring village of Bad Mergentheim for hotel check-in and dinner.
 (Breakfast, Dinner)

 DAY 7 - GERMANY . .
-Nuremberg – Rothenburg.
+Nuremberg – Rothenburg - Bad Mergentheim.
 Begin the day with a tour of Nuremberg.
 Hitler staged his propaganda rallies here, and after his fall, Nuremburg was chosen as the site of the famous War Trials.
 For further information, visit the Documentation center at the sight of the Nazi party Rally Grounds (€ 6).
 If you prefer a lighter subject, enter the toy museum (€5), celebrating Nuremberg’s tradition as the city of toys.
 Spend the afternoon in the enchanting, medieval village of Rothenburg-ob-der-Tauber.
-The well-preserved walls, cobblestone streets, distinctive inns, and whimsical Christmas shop of Käthe Wohlfahrt’s Weihnachtsdorf create the illusion of walking into a fairy tale.
+The well-preserved walls, cobblestone streets, distinctive inns, and whimsical Christmas shop of Käthe Wohlfahrt’s Weihnachtsdorf create the feeling of walking into a fairy tale.
 Return to your hotel for an authentic German dinner.
 (Breakfast, Dinner)